markbaaijens/rpmusicserver/README.md

 ## Flac Health
 Within RPMS, you can check the integrity of all the flac-files in your collection and search for corrupted flacs.
 A repair-script is created during the check; (most of) these faults can be repaired by running the script.

 Note.
 Corruption can occur during ripping or copying; in theory, disk rot can also lead to corrupted flac-files.
-Either way, checking you collection regurarely is recommended.
+Either way, checking your collection regularly is recommended.

 ### Steps to run the check
 * On the Music-page, under _Flac Health_, click on _Check_